 How to make yourself job ready

 It can be a shock to start work after full-time education.
-But as thousands of students leave school, college and university, now’s the time to get in practice
+But as thousands of students leave school, college and university, now’s the time to get into practice

 By Tim Gibson